 The Battle of Kasserine Pass, which took place from February 19-25, 1943, was the follow up to the Battle of Sidi Bouzid earlier that month and and engagement at nearby Faïd Pass in late January.
 In the first two clashes, Axis forces under the command of General Hans-Jürgen von Arnim and Field Marshal Erwin Rommel got the drop on the Allied forces and won decisive victories.
-At Kasserine Pass, Rommel overextended his forces and ultimately had to give back the gains he made, but he still inflicted significant losses on the Allied forces.
-However, the failures in these three battles caused Allied (and particularly American) commanders to reorganize operations and remove incompetent officers, which ultimately turned the defeats here into long-term success.
+At Kasserine Pass, Rommel overextended his forces and ultimately had to give back the gains he made, but he still won a tactical victory, inflicting significant losses on the Allied forces.
+However, the failures in these three battles caused Allied (and particularly American) commanders to reorganize operations and remove some incompetent officers, which ultimately turned the defeats here into long-term success.
 In part because of the changes that were made following these battles, the Tunisia Campaign ended in May 1943 with an Allied victory and the Axis’s expulsion from North Africa.

 The Axis success at Sidi Bouzid allowed Rommel and von Arnim to link their forces and opened the Kasserine Pass to them.
-The former turned out to be a bit of a mixed blessing, as von Arnim resisted being placed under Rommel’s command and, because of that, Rommel was forced to change his plans for his next strike.
-But the latter turned out to be pretty important, because Kasserine Pass became the focus of that next strike.
+The former turned out to be a bit of a mixed blessing, as von Arnim resisted being placed under Rommel’s command and, because of that, Rommel was forced to change his plans for his next advance.
+But the latter turned out to be pretty important, because Kasserine Pass became the next German target.
 Rommel sent two tank units through the pass on February 19, and by the next day his forces had broken through the American lines and were headed for the American II Corps headquarters.
 But the Allies were able to quickly maneuver reinforcements into the area, and the further the Axis forces advanced the more they exposed themselves to Allied artillery.
 By February 22 the Axis advance had largely been stymied, and Rommel made the decision to pull back rather than risk having his forces cut off.
-By February 25 things were largely back to where they had been before the battle, but the Allies had lost several hundred men and dozens of tanks in the process.
+By February 25 things were just about back to where they had been before the battle, but the Allies had lost several hundred men and dozens of tanks in the process.

-Perhaps the biggest change the Americans made after the battle was introducing a new commander of its II Corps.
+Perhaps the biggest change the Americans made after the battle was introducing a new commander for its II Corps.
 Major General Lloyd Fredendall had been in command of II Corps throughout the North African campaign, but Sidi Bouzid and Kasserine exposed him as a lousy strategist and incompetent tactician.
 His orders were confusing, he diverted precious men and resources to build himself a swanky HQ and then again to defend it, he failed to coordinate with British forces, he positioned units too far apart to support each other, and he allowed the Axis to gain air superiority.
 He was a comprehensive disaster.
 General Eisenhower made the decision to send him back to the US and replace him with George Patton, and I think we can say that worked out pretty well from the Allies’ perspective.

 When these World War II anniversaries come up I generally direct you all to some interesting outside source rather than writing much about them myself, mostly because World War II’s Middle Eastern/North African campaigns aren’t really my forte.
 I’ve given you the bare outlines of the battle above.
 For more detail I would suggest checking out this piece at AmericaInWWII.com, which covers the whole operation from Sidi Bouzid through Kasserine: